garden-io/garden/docs/using-garden/using-the-cli.md

 Most of the examples below assume that you've already defined a Garden project.

-The [garden dev](#garden-dev) command, as well as the [build](#building), [deploy](#services) and [test](#tests) commands (when run with the `--watch` flag) all connect a web dashboard that you can open in a browser.
-See [the dashboard section](#the-dashboard) for more on that.

 {% hint style="warning" %}
-It is currently not advisable to run multiple dev, build, deploy or test commands in parallel, especially with `--watch`  because they may interfere with each other.
+It is currently not advisable to run multiple dev, build, deploy or test commands in parallel because they may interfere with each other.
 It is fine, however, to run one of those and then run other commands to the side, such as `garden logs`.
 We plan on improving this in the future.
 {% endhint %}

 ### Common option flags